rht-labs/enablement-docs/exercises/1-the-manual-menace/README.md

   namespace_prefix: "<YOUR_NAME>"
 ```

 5. Open the `inventory/host_vars/projects-and-policies.yml` file; you should see some variables setup already to create the `<YOUR_NAME>-ci-cd` namespace.
-This object is passed to the OpenShift Applier to call the `templates/project-requests.yml` template with the `params/project-requests-ci-cd` parameters.
+This object is passed to the OpenShift Applier to call the `templates/project-requests.yml` template with the parameters composed from the inventory and the `ci_cd` vars in the `apply.yml` playbook.
 We will add some additional content here but first let's explore the parameters and the template

 6. Inside of the `inventory/host_vars/projects-and-policies.yml` you'll see the following